RNA-FRETools/MASH-FRET/docs/trace-processing/functionalities/use-trace-manager.md

 <a href="../../assets/images/gui/TP-panel-sample-tm.png"><img src="../../assets/images/gui/TP-panel-sample-tm.png"/></a>

-Individual single molecules can be labelled and included or excluded in panel [Overview](#overview).
+Individual single molecules can be labelled and selected/unselected in panel [Overview](#overview).

-The effect on overall sample data can be visualized in panel [Overall plot](#overall-plot).
+The effect on overall sample histograms and concatenated time traces can be visualized in panel [Overall plot](#overall-plot).

 ## Window components